Computational-Plant-Science/plantit/README.md

 ## Requirements

-The following are required to run `PlantIT` in a Unix environment:
+The following are required to build and run `PlantIT` in a Unix environment:

 - [Docker](https://www.docker.com/)
 - [npm](https://www.npmjs.com/get-npm)
+- Python 2

 ## Documentation